Do I have to go?” whined Billy.

-Susie laughed between her tears.
+Susie laughed in her tears.
 “You’re right.
 Let’s get going.”

-Susie grabbed a couple of tissues and cleaned up her face.
-Billy held her hand, and they walked out into the room filled with mourners, ready to send off her father to better times.
+She grabbed a couple of tissues and cleaned up her face.
+Billy held her hand, and they walked out into the room filled with mourners, ready to send Billy’s grandfather off to better times.